CarbonScape to Launch €50M Biographite Demonstration Plant in Kotka, Strengthening Finland’s Battery Cluster

-The New Zealand-based bioeconomy company CarbonScape is starting the construction of a pilot plant for biographite production at the former Stora Enso pulp mill in Sunila, Kotka.
+The New Zealand-based bioeconomy company CarbonScape is starting the construction of a demonstration plant for biographite production at the former Stora Enso pulp mill in Sunila, Kotka.
 The investment is estimated to be worth €40–50 million, and it is expected to enhance Kotka’s significance in Finland’s battery value chain.
-The construction of the pilot plant is expected to begin next year, with production planned to start in 2026.
+The construction of the demonstration plant is expected to begin next year, with production planned to start in 2026.

 CarbonScape intends to utilize sustainable side streams from the forest industry in the production of biographite, enabling the production of carbon-negative materials.
 The company aims to achieve a turnover of up to $2.5 billion by 2035, with nearly a 20% market share in Europe and the United States.